jason89521/tailwindcss-learn/README.md

-# TailwindCss learn
+# Tailwind CSS learn

-This project was built to get familiar with TailwindCss.
+This project was built to get familiar with Tailwind CSS.
 The home page will list all my completed projects in the future.
-Since the main goal is to get familiar with TailwindCss, the following projects will not focus too many on JavaScript.
+Since the main goal is to get familiar with Tailwind CSS, the following projects will not focus too many on JavaScript.

 ## Projects list